-Man shot at ex-girlfriend several times as she drove by house in 2021; vanished for year and a half
+Man allegedly shot at ex-girlfriend several times as she drove by house in 2021, captured more than a year later

 Latest Weather Blog

-Man shot at ex-girlfriend several times as she drove by house in 2021; vanished for year and a half
+Man allegedly shot at ex-girlfriend several times as she drove by house in 2021, captured more than a year later

 BATON ROUGE - A man evaded officers for a year and a half after he and a friend fired multiple shots at his ex-girlfriend's vehicle.